ketoglou/programmable-power-supply/README.md

 The project includes a buzzer that indicates that the fuse burned out and a flashing led to show that it is operating.

 ### Project
-This is a university project for Microprocessors lesson which is taught from Mr. V.Tenentes.
+This is a university project for Microprocessors lesson which is taught from mr. V.Tenentes.

 Team name : 5V